 Responses to this RFP will be evaluated using a point system as shown in Section III.
-A selection committee comprised of staff from the City will complete the evaluation.
+A selection committee comprised of staff from the City and representative members of other stakeholders will complete the evaluation.

 The fee proposals will not be reviewed at the initial evaluation.
-After initial evaluation, the City will determine top proposals, and open only those fee proposals.
+After initial evaluation, the City will determine top consultants, and open only those fee proposals.
 The City will then determine which, if any, firms will be interviewed.
 During the interviews, the selected firms will be given the opportunity to discuss their proposal, qualifications, past experience, and their fee proposal in more detail.
-The City further reserves the right to interview the key personnel assigned by the selected Offeror to this project.
-If the City chooses to interview any respondents, the interviews will be tentatively held in March or April 2020.
-Interviews will be scheduled at a later date.
+The City further reserves the right to interview the key personnel assigned by the selected consultant to this project.
+If the City chooses to interview any consultants, the interviews will approximately be held during the week of April 13 or April 20, 2020.
+Consultant must be available on selected dates.

 All proposals submitted may be subject to clarifications and further negotiation.
-All agreements resulting from negotiations that differ from what is represented within the RFP or in the proposal response shall be documented and included as part of the final contract.
+All agreements resulting from negotiations that differ from what is represented within the RFP or in the consultant's response shall be documented and included as part of the final contract.